-Models with 'East-West' Beds (Crosswise to Coach)
+Models with "East-West" Beds (Crosswise to Coach)

 - Remove the mattress from the bed and set aside in another area of the coach. - Remove the screws that fasten the foot end of the bed board down to the bed base.
-(Note: If bed is designed for storage below bed board, these screws will not be present.) - Lift the hinged bed board upward against wall. - NOTE: Support the bed board with a suitable prop item (e.g. 2x4 board or thick metal pipe) while removing covers and accessing engine. - Remove the screws that fasten the wardrobe steps beside the bed, then remove the step boards and set aside. - Lift the false floor panels from the bottom of the wardrobe and set aside. - Remove fasteners from metal engine covers and set covers aside.
+(Note: If bed is designed for storage below bed board, these screws will not be present). - Lift the hinged bed board upward against wall.
+Support the bed board with a suitable prop item as shown.